Experience Rating System Policy 23-605 | Effective Date: September 25, 2024

 WorkSafeNB operates on the principle of collective liability, which means that the revenue from the entire assessed employer population is pooled to maintain the workers’ compensation system.

-When determining assessment rates for individual employers, WorkSafeNB takes into account an employer’s accident history through WorkSafeNB’s Experience Rating System.
+When determining the assessment rates for individual employers, WorkSafeNB takes into account an employer’s accident history through WorkSafeNB’s Experience Rating System.

 The objective of the experience rating system is to improve equity in sharing the costs of the system among employers by: